TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/Start-JcSdkCommand.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IPathsPnxbyeRuncommandPostRequestbodyContentApplicationJsonSchema>: .
+`BODY <IPathsPnxbyeRuncommandPostRequestbodyContentApplicationJsonSchema>`: .
   - `[Id <String>]`: The ID of the command.
-  - `[SystemIds <String[]>]`: An optional list of device IDs to run the command on.
+  - `[SystemIds <List<String>>]`: An optional list of device IDs to run the command on.
 If omitted, the command will run on devices bound to the command.

 ## RELATED LINKS